Ultimaker PVA (polyvinyl alcohol) is a 3D printing material commonly used to create water-soluble support structures to achieve complex geometries.

 Combining Ultimaker PVA with other materials

-We have extensively tested preconfigured Cura profiles for the optimal results when printing PVA support structures in combination with a build material on the Ultimaker 3 and Ultimaker 3 Extended.
-Currently, these materials can be printed in combination with PVA:
+We have extensively tested preconfigured Ultimaker Cura profiles for the optimal results when printing PVA support structures in combination with a build material on the Ultimaker 3 and Ultimaker 3 Extended.
+Below is an overview of the compatibility of PVA with other Ultimaker build materials.

 Ultimaker PVA requires a build plate temperature of 60 °C when printed as a single material.
 If PVA is printed as a support material, simply use the build plate temperature required for the accompanying build material (see the table below).
 A nozzle temperature between 215 - 225 °C is used for the Ultimaker PVA print profiles in Cura for the Ultimaker 3 and Ultimaker 3 Extended, depending on the selected print core size and profile.